beeb/remote-wol-rs/README.md

   -i, --ip <IP_ADDRESS>    The IP of the device to wake up (for monitoring) -p, --pass <PASSPHRASE>  The passphrase to use to wake up the device
-      --port <PORT>        The local port used to serve the web app [default: 3000] -h, --help               Print help
+      --port <PORT>        The local port used to serve the web app [default: 3000] --host               Expose the web app to the local network -h, --help               Print help
   -V, --version            Print version
 ```